XTREEMMAK/kjmusic2/README.md

 # Key Jay Music

 This is the offical GitHub repository for the Key Jay Music website.
-This is also a rewrite of the original Key Jay Music website which now utilizes the new Key Jay Productions API, 11ty, and Node.js.
+This is also a rewrite of the original Key Jay Music website which now utilizes the new Key Jay Productions API, 11ty, Vite, and Node.js.
 <br>
 ## Site Settings